Samsonjoe/TrackerMatch/README.md

 # TrackerMatch

-The app tracks the match between random generated numbers and the users input.
+The app tracks the match between random generated numbers and the user's input.

 To run the application, there are two ways